ringcentral/ringcentral-api-docs/docs/presence/quick-start/php.md

 no_breadcrumb:true

-# Password Flow Authentication PHP Quick Start
+# SMS PHP Quick Start

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.

-In this Quick Start, we are going to help you authenticate a user with username and password to get an access token and a refresh token.
+In this Quick Start, we are going to help you read your account users' presence status.
 Let's get started.

 ## Create an App

 The first thing we need to do is create an app in the RingCentral Developer Portal.
-This can be done quickly by clicking the "Create Basic App" button below.
+This can be done quickly by clicking the "Create Presence App" button below.
 Just click the button, enter a name and description if you choose, and click the "Create" button.
 If you do not yet have a RingCentral account, you will be prompted to create one.

-<a target="_new" href="https://developer.ringcentral.com/new-app?name=Basic+Quick+Start+App&desc=A+simple+app+to+demo+Password+Flow+Authentication+on+RingCentral&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=ReadAccounts&redirectUri=" class="btn btn-primary">Create a Basic App</a>
+<a target="_new" href="https://developer.ringcentral.com/new-app?name=Presence+Quick+Start+App&desc=A+simple+app+to+demo+reading+account+users+presence+status&public=false&type=ServerOther&carriers=7710,7310,3420&permissions=ReadPresence&redirectUri=" class="btn btn-primary">Create Presence App</a>
 <a class="btn-link btn-collapse" data-toggle="collapse" href="#create-app-instructions" role="button" aria-expanded="false" aria-controls="create-app-instructions">Show detailed instructions</a>

 <div class="collapse" id="create-app-instructions">